thementat42/Manganese/README.md

 The Python script has different command line arguments to control the build process.
 Run `python build.py --help` to see the available options.

-If you don't have python, use CMake directly:
+If you don't have python, you can use CMake directly:

 ```bash
 mkdir build